 • weight loss

-• constipation that occurs before your baby is a month old
+• constipation that occurs before a baby is a month old

-In such cases, the American College of Obstetricians and Gynecologists recommends increasing your fiber intake through food to achieve a minimum of 25 grams of fiber per day.
-As you increase your fiber intake, it’s important to drink more water, too.
+In such cases, the American College of Obstetricians and Gynecologists recommends increasing your fiber intake through food to achieve a minimum of 25 grams per day and drinking more water.

-Stool softeners may be safe for use during pregnancy when used on a short-term basis.
-If you don’t find relief after making dietary changes, talk with a doctor about which options may be safest.
+Stool softeners may be safe during pregnancy when used in the short term.
+If you don’t find relief after making dietary changes, consider talking with a doctor about the safest options.

-Occasional constipation may be relieved with the help of first-line medications, such as OTC laxatives or stool softeners.
-But chronic, or ongoing, constipation may require prescription medication.
+You can treat occasional constipation with OTC laxatives or stool softeners.
+However, chronic or ongoing constipation may require prescription medication.

-Constipation may be caused by another condition, such as irritable bowel syndrome (IBS).
+You can have constipation due to another condition, such as irritable bowel syndrome (IBS).
 If that’s the case, treating the cause may help your symptoms.
-Constipation can also be idiopathic, which means it has an unknown cause or begins spontaneously.
+Constipation can have an unknown cause or begin spontaneously.

 • linaclotide (Linzess) or plecanatide (Trulance), which can help promote bowel regularity for people with idiopathic constipation or IBS